GSA/site-scanning-engine/README.md

-# Site Scanning Two
+# Site Scanning Engine

 ## Description
 _Note: The project is a work in progress and APIs are unstable._

 This repository is for the Site Scanning project.
-This is the new base scanner repository (a.k.a.
-Site Scanning Two) which uses Headless Chrome, powered by Puppeteer for scanning.
+This is the new base scanner repository which uses Headless Chrome, powered by Puppeteer for scanning.

-For more detailed documentation about the Site Scanning program, including **who it's for**, **long-term goals**, and **how you can help** please visit the [Site Scanning Documentation Repository](https://github.com/18F/site-scanning-documentation).
+For more detailed documentation about the Site Scanning program, including **who it's for**, **long-term goals**, and **how you can help** please visit the [Site Scanning Documentation Repository](https://github.com/GSA/site-scanning-documentation).

 ## Table of Contents